Laragear/WebAuthn/README.md

 > [!IMPORTANT]
 >
 > Both `AttestationRequest` and `AttestedRequest` require the authenticated user.
 If the user is not authenticated, an HTTP 403 status code will be returned.
+You may want to [temporarily log in](https://laravel.com/docs/authentication#authenticate-a-user-once) the user, or [attest manually](#manually-attesting-and-asserting).

 ### Attestation User verification